aiidateam/aiida-website/docs/news/posts/2025-03-14-aiidalab-qeapp.md

 - `dos-7.0@localhost`
 - `projwfc-7.0@localhost`

-For our example, we’ll stick with these defaults, using four CPUs.
+For our example, we'll stick with these defaults, using four CPUs.
 Click **Submit** to launch the calculation.

 ![Select computational resources](./_pics/qeapp_step_3_computational_resources.png)